Stuart Forster dines at Le Cochon Aveugle restaurant in York and interviews its owners, Josh and Victoria Overington.

 The couple took over the restaurant, whose name means ‘the blind pig’, five years ago.

-The couple took the venue over from Michael O’Hare, who is now renowned for The Man Behind The Curtain, the Michelin-starred restaurant in Leeds.
+The couple took over Le Cochon Aveugle restaurant in York from Michael O’Hare, who is now renowned for The Man Behind The Curtain, the Michelin-starred restaurant in Leeds.
 “We opened it when we were 26, so everything was done quite naively.
 We just went along with the name of Le Cochon Aveugle,” said Josh, adding that it was a French-style bistro before Victoria and himself took ownership.

 “We found our own palates.
 When you open a business like this when you’re so young, you don’t really know what style you really want to do and it’s the same with wine.
 As the restaurant got more well-known you get more confident in what you do.
 Both sides of it grew in that way.
 As for the wine programme, we never say it’s conventional or natural wines.
 We just serve wines that we think are tasty,” said Josh, who is from Pocklington, south-east of York.